Adani Power Q3 FY26: Margin Pressure Intensifies as Coal Costs Bite

 Score: 42/100

 For Fresh Investors: Avoid initiating positions at current levels.
-The combination of deteriorating financial trends, margin compression, rising leverage, and premium valuation creates an unfavourable risk-reward equation.
-Wait for sustained improvement in quarterly metrics and meaningful valuation correction before considering entry.
+The combination of deteriorating quarterly performance, expensive valuation (P/E 23.55x, P/BV 4.62x), and negative financial trends creates an unfavourable risk-reward equation.
+Wait for meaningful improvement in operating margins and earnings momentum before considering entry.

 ⚠️ Investment Disclaimer